 While both a base on balls and a hit result in a player reaching first base, there are some important differences between the two.

-First and foremost, a hit is a result of a player making contact with the ball and putting it into play, while a base on balls is the result of a pitcher throwing four balls that are deemed outside of the strike zone.
+First and foremost, a hit is a result of a player making contact with the ball and putting it into play, while a walk is the result of a pitcher throwing four balls that are deemed outside of the strike zone.
 This means that a player who draws a walk has not made contact with the ball and has not had the opportunity to hit it into play.

 Another key difference between a hit and a base on balls is how they are recorded in baseball statistics.
 Hits are tracked as a specific statistic and are denoted by the abbreviation "H" in box scores.
 In addition, there are different types of hits, such as singles, doubles, triples, and home runs, each of which is recorded separately in box scores.